SurajSSingh/Site/content/blog/better_sieve/part-1.md

 Both Python and Rust have lazy ranges, meaning the values inside the range are not held in memory, rather they are only produced when they are requested upon.
 Ranges can be modified with skip and step-by functions to automatically jump over certain values.
 All of this combined could help build a better generator function, as it would only need to hold the current range it is working on and yield from there.
+However, this only works if the pattern of skips, or rather pattern of keeping values, is tailored to each successive range so that it produces the appropriate value.
+In this case, producing only values that are not a multiple of the prime being looked at.

 ## Setup